Passport to English Logo

 Subject: My life

-I've worked at Watson High School as a history teacher since I graduated from college.
+I've worked at Wilson High School as a history teacher since I graduated from college.
 It's really weird being a teacher at the high school that I attended.
 Some of the same teachers are still working there.
-Do you remember old Mrs. Kilmer, the mean math teacher who we thought was about 100 years old?
+Do you remember old Mrs. Johnson, the mean math teacher who we thought was about 100 years old?
 Well, believe it or not, she's still working there.
 She's worked at that school FOREVER.
 She'll probably drop dead one day while she's teaching fractions.

 I can't wait to see you next month.
 I've never been to Chicago but my neighbor lived there for 10 years.
 She's given me a list of things that I HAVE to do while I'm in Chicago.
 She says that the pizza in Chicago is the best in the world.
 I'll call you this weekend after I find out more information about flights to Chicago.